cz4fy/ps239t-final-project/README.md

 More Information
 -------------------
 **This workflow can be easiily adapted for the use of landscape architects and urban planners to understand existing users perception of a public space.**
-Tried to configure geojson code so that raster images can be displayed in markers but images don't show up on github, although they display in mapbox studio's open source map editor.
-But there's no easy way to automate displaying images in markers in mapbox editor*
+My biggest struggle during the process was to configure geojson code so that raster images could be displayed in markers but images failed show up on github.
+Although they displayed in mapbox studio's open source map editor, there's no easy way to automate displaying images in markers in mapbox editor.
-Finally I've come to CartoDB and manipulated html code for all markers easily with one line of code and help with this post: http://2015.padjo.org/tutorials/mapping/015-adding-nypd-precincts-vector-layer-to-cartodb/
+Finally I'd come to CartoDB and manipulated html code for all markers easily with one line of code  with the help from this post: http://2015.padjo.org/tutorials/mapping/015-adding-nypd-precincts-vector-layer-to-cartodb/